 Pelosi says independent commission will examine Capitol riot

-House Speaker Nancy Pelosi says Congress will establish an independent, Sept.
+House Speaker Nancy Pelosi said Monday that Congress will establish an independent, Sept.
 11-style commission to look into the deadly insurrection that took place at the U.S. Capitol.

-The speaker says in a letter to Democratic colleagues that the House will also put forth supplemental spending to boost security at the Capitol.
+In a letter to Democratic colleagues, Pelosi said the House will also put forth supplemental spending to boost security at the Capitol.

 Investigations into the riot were already planned, with Senate hearings scheduled later this month in the Senate Rules Committee.
-House Speaker Nancy Pelosi, D-Calif., has asked retired Army Lt.
+Pelosi, D-Calif., asked retired Army Lt.
 Gen. Russel Honoré to lead an immediate review of the Capitol’s security process.

+In her letter Monday, Pelosi said, “It is clear from his findings and from the impeachment trial that we must get to the truth of how this happened.”

+She added, “As we prepare for the Commission, it is also clear from General Honoré’s interim reporting that we must put forth a supplemental appropriation to provide for the safety of Members and the security of the Capitol.”

 Lawmakers from both parties, speaking on Sunday's news shows, signaled that even more inquiries were likely.
 The Senate verdict Saturday, with its 57-43 majority falling 10 votes short of the two-thirds needed to convict Trump, hardly put to rest the debate about the Republican former president’s culpability for the Jan.
 6 assault.